alexmill/trump_transcripts/transcripts/primary_debate_2016-02-13.md

 Well, I would say my wife tells me I'm wrong all the time.
 And I listen.
 Oh, let me just say — look, I am very open — I hired top people.
 I've had great success.
 I built a great, great company.
 I don't need to do this.
 I'm self-funding.
 I'm spending a lot of money.
 I've spent — like in New Hampshire, I spent $3 million.
 Jeb bush spent $44 million.
 He came in five, and I came in No. 1.
 That's what the country needs, folks.
 I spent 3, he spends 42 of their money, of special interest money.
 And it's just — this is not going to make — excuse me.
 This is not going to make our country great again.
 This is not what we need in our country.
 We need people that know what the hell they're doing.
 And politicians, they're all talk, they're no action.
 And that's why people are supporting me.
 I do listen to people.
 I hire experts.
 I hire top, top people.
 And I do listen.
 And you know what?
 Sometimes they're wrong.
 You have to know what to do, when to do it.
 But sometimes they're wrong.
 Well, I'll tell you — over the years, I've made many speeches.
 People have asked me, big companies have asked me to make speeches, and friends of mine that run big companies on success.
 And occasion, in order to sort of really highlight something, I'll use a profanity.
 One of the profanities that I got credited with using, that I didn't use, was a very bad word, two weeks ago, that I never used.
 I said, "You."
 And everybody said "Oh, he didn't say anything wrong."
 But you bleeped it, so everyone thinks I said the — I didn't say anything.
 I never said the word.
 It is very unfair, that criticism.
 Now, I will say this, with all of that being said, I have said I will not do it at all, because if I say a word that's a little bit off color, a little bit, it ends up being a headline.
 I will not do it again.
 I was a very good student at a great school not using — by the way — not using profanity is very easy.
 That's not — let me respond.
 That's another lie.
-I never went bankrupt! [ crosstalk ] No, but it's another lie.
+I never went bankrupt!
 No, but it's another lie.
+No, but it's another lie.
 This guy doesn't know what he's talking about.
 Just a lie.
 Let me just tell you.
 Jeb goes around saying, just like the biggest business leaders in this country, I've used the laws of the land to chapter — I bought a company, I threw it immediately into a chapter, I made a great deal.
 I uses the laws to my benefit, because I run a company.
 Excuse me, Jeb!
 I never went bankrupt, never.
 Now — but you don't want to say that.
 Now, let me just say, I've used it, just like the biggest leaders in the country.
 Let me tell you something — Florida.
 Florida, he put so much debt on Florida.
 You know, we keep saying he's a wonderful governor, wonderful governor.
 He put so much debt on Florida, and he increased spending so much that as soon as he got out of office, Florida crashed.
 I happened to be there.
 It's my second home.
 Florida crashed.
 He didn't do a good job as governor.
 And you haven't — excuse me, you haven't heard that.
 You listen to the good record in Florida.
 You take a look at what happened, as soon as that year ended he got out, Florida crashed.
 Too much debt.
-He loaded it up with debt, and his spending went through the roof. [ crosstalk ]
+He loaded it up with debt, and his spending went through the roof.
 By the way...
 ... he was not a good governor.
 Take a look at your numbers.